Chronic Obstructive Pulmonary Disorder (COPD)

 Chronic obstructive pulmonary disorder (COPD) is a long-term illness in which airflow out of the lungs is obstructed, causing difficulty breathing.

 COPD is a progressive disease.
 This means that symptoms will gradually get worse over time.
 There is no cure for COPD, but there are treatments that can control symptoms, reduce flare-ups, and help people with the disease maintain a good quality of life.

 The Most Common Types of COPD

-Chronic bronchitis is a long-term irritation of the bronchial tubes.
-The bronchial tubes are the airways that carry oxygen into your lungs and carbon dioxide back out.
-When the bronchial tubes are irritated, they produce excessive amounts of phlegm (mucus).
-This builds up in the airways and blocks the air from passing easily.
-The walls of the tubes also get thicker and irritated, causing the passage to become narrower.
-Scar tissue also forms in the bronchial tubes, making it harder for them to heal.
+Chronic bronchitis is a long-term irritation and inflammation of the branching airways that carry oxygen into your lungs and carbon dioxide back out.
+When the airways are irritated, they produce excessive amounts of mucus.
+This extra mucus can build up in the airways, blocking the flow of air.
+Ongoing (chronic) irritation and inflammation also cause the walls of the airways to get thicker.
+This makes the airway narrower, further obstructing the flow of air.
+The airways can become scarred from irritation and inflammation, making it harder for them to heal.